-This report details the Juvenile Detention Center's (here after referred to as the Center) twenty-sixth year of operations-July 1, 2006 to June 30, 2007.
+This report details the Juvenile Detention Center's (here after referred to as the Centerprograms and operations from July 1, 2008 to June 30, 2009.

 The Center opened on December 1, 1980.
 It serves as a short term, secure placement for youth under the age of eighteen.
-Any youth that reaches the age of eighteen during their confinement in the Center are transferred to an adult facility.
+Any youth that reaches the age of eighteen during their confinement in the Center must be transferred to an adult facility.